IC3 Convention Center: Background and prior plans

-With Cebu City due to host the International Eucharistic Congress (IEC) in 2016, the Archdiocese of Cebu sought a venue for the congress.
+In 2016, Cebu City was due to host the International Eucharistic Congress (IEC), leading the Archdiocese of Cebu to seek the development of a venue for the congress.

-It was planned that a venue would be built out of the unfinished shell of a privately owned commercial building behind ParkMall in Mandaue which is also near to the Cebu International Convention Center.
-However, such plans were scrapped in favor of building a venue within the seminary compound of the Archdiocese so that the facility, which will be used for other events of the local church after the IEC, will be more accessible to the archdiocese's constituents.
+It was planned that a venue would be built out of the unfinished shell of a privately owned commercial building behind Parkmall in Mandaue, which was also nearby the Cebu International Convention Center.
+However, such plans were scrapped in favor of building a venue within the seminary compound of the Archdiocese so that the facility, which would be used for other events of the local church after the IEC, would be more accessible to the archdiocese's constituents.

 Construction

-The groundbreaking for the IEC Pavilion was done on February 15, 2014, which was attended by Archdiocese of Cebu officials as well as local government officials.
+The groundbreaking for the IEC Pavilion took place on February 15, 2014, which was attended by various officials of the Archdiocese of Cebu as well as local government officials.
 Construction commenced in July 2014 and the building was topped off on July 15, 2015.

-The secretariat building is 95 percent complete while the plenary hall is 69 percent done by July 2015.
-Overall the facility is 82.8 percent done with September 2015 as the target month of completion by this time.
+The secretariat and plenary buildings were, respectively, 95 percent and 69 percent complete by July 2015.
+Overall, the facility was 82.8 percent completed by July 2015, with the target completion date remaining September 2015.

-By November 2015, the structure was 97 percent complete with structural and architectural aspects already complete and only finishing works to be done.
+By November 2015, the structure was 97 percent complete with structural and architectural aspects already complete and only finishing touches left to be done.